Rationale

 Key Objectives

-Given a patient with urinary incontinence, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan, in particular addressing the two most common causes (stress and urgency).
+Given an adult patient with urinary incontinence, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.
+In particular, the candidate will address the two most common subtypes of urinary incontinence: stress incontinence and urge incontinence.

 Enabling Objectives

-Given a patient with urinary incontinence, the candidate will
+Given an adult patient with urinary incontinence, the candidate will

-- an appropriate history and physical examination including pelvic, rectal, and neurological examination;
+- an appropriate history and physical examination, including pelvic, rectal, and neurologic examinations;

-- list and interpret critical laboratory investigations, including
+- list critical laboratory investigations and interpret the results of the investigations, including

 - urinalysis and culture;